Persona Q: Shadow of the Labyrinth: Development

 According to Kaneda, the two teams found it difficult to combine Persona's combat and style with Etrian Odyssey's first-person exploration and dungeon mapping.
 The two teams were fiercely opposed to making compromises on either side.
 Initially, the developers were going to use the 3D dungeon design and battle system from the Persona series, but as development progressed, it shifted towards the viewpoint and battle system of Etrian Odyssey.
-An element carried directly from the Etrian Odyssey series was the FOEs, whose behaviours patterns were designed to be unique to each labyrinth's floors and structures.
+An element carried directly from the Etrian Odyssey series was the FOEs, whose behavior patterns were designed to be unique to each labyrinth's floors and structures.
 Recognizable elements from the Persona series were included, such as exploitable weaknesses and group attacks.
 A Sub-Persona system, where characters could equip a secondary Persona was based on the Etrian Odyssey series' subclass system.
 Some spells were a combination of elements from both Persona and Etrian Odyssey, while the "Boost" feature was an entirely new addition suggested by the staff.
 Persona Q was the first entry in the Persona series to appear on a Nintendo platform, which offered challenges to both teams.
 The gameplay systems were ultimately created so that people familiar with both series would find common appeal, and multiple comprehensive tutorials were added so players would not be confused by the new features.